johneliades/portal/README.md

 # portal_UE5

-The portal game's teleportation mechanics recreated from scratch on Unreal Engine 5.
+The portal teleportation mechanics recreated from scratch on Unreal Engine 5.

 Simply downloading the project and importing it in UE5 should work.